-The subnasal lip lift is one of the more popular procedures performed by Dr. Hilger and Dr. Lyford-Pike at the Hilger Clinic in Minneapolis, MN.
-The surgeons specialize in facial, head and neck procedures for cosmetic and reconstructive purposes.
-Learn more about the subnasal lip lift, including what’s involved, who it’s for and what you can expect afterwards.
+The subnasal lip lift is one of the more popular procedures performed by Dr. Hilger and Dr. Lyford-Pike at the Hilger Face Center in Minneapolis, MN.
+Our surgeons specialize in facial, head, and neck procedures for cosmetic and reconstructive purposes.
+Learn more about the subnasal lip lift, including what’s involved, who it’s suited for, and what you can expect afterwards.

 About the Subnasal Lip Lift

-In recent years, volume loss and unbalance in the lip and mouth area has been a popular topic in the general media and in medical publications.
+In recent years, volume loss and imbalances in the lip and mouth area have been popular topics in the general media and in medical publications.
 Lip augmentation using injectable fillers has become an increasingly popular treatment option for patients and has been subject to a great deal of attention.

 Candidates for a Subnasal Lip Lift

 The ideal candidates for a subnasal lip lift are people with a very long upper lip.
-The upper lip hoods the top row of teeth, so that there isn’t much tooth shown when a person smiles.
-Other good candidates for the surgery are those with diminished volume in the red area of the lip.
+The upper lip hoods the top row of teeth so that there isn’t much tooth shown when a person smiles.
+Other good candidates for the surgery are those with diminished volume in the lip.

 Frequently Asked Questions About Subnasal Lip Lift